CoffeRobot/amazon_challenge_bt/README.md

 			self.set_status('FAILURE')

+Then set a name for your action.
+The name has the be unique.
+It will be used bt the behavior tree to recognize it.

+     rospy.init_node(#NAME OF YOUR ACTION)

+###Set up an Behavior Tree's condition in python
+TODO

-To gain familarity on how this works I wrote one example in C++ and one in python.
+To gain familarity on how this works there is one example in C++ and one in python.

 ###Example in C++ ###
 Run the Server